SonyCSLParis/audio-metrics/README.md

 Coverage explicitly measure how well the candidate set coincides with the reference set by comparing the embedding manifolds.

-The Audio Prompt Adherence measures operates on sets whose elements are **pairs** of audio tracks, typically a **mix** and an **accompaniment**, and quantifies how well the accompaniment fits to the mix.
+The Accompaniment Prompt Adherence measures operates on sets whose elements are **pairs** of audio tracks, typically a **mix** and an **accompaniment**, and quantifies how well the accompaniment fits to the mix.